neodash-org/neodash-ui/README.md

 - Uses connected EVM wallet to autofill `userAddress` and `fromChainId`
 - Execute is disabled until a wallet is connected AND a valid quote is present

+USD Display:

+- USD values for from/to/gas are computed via aggregated prices with fallback to quote-provided USD when aggregator lacks data.
+- Hooks: `usePrices`, `useUsdFromAggregatedPrices`, `useUsdForSymbol` in `src/hooks/useApi.ts`.

 URL Prefill:

 - `/bridge?fromChainId=1&toChainId=137&fromToken=ETH&toToken=USDC&amount=0.1`